Have you ever felt like you were being manipulated to do something?

 This is a classic bandwagon propaganda advertising example.

-Because after all, if they’ve served 99 billion, there must be something special there right?
+After all, if they’ve served 99 billion, there must be something special there, right?
 And who would want to miss out on that?
 So instead of just driving past and honoring the no-fast-food promise you made to yourself, you stop and grab a meal on your way home.

 A million of your countrymen have tried toothpastes by this brand (this advertisement is obviously targeted towards Australians).
 Don’t you feel left out?